rya3075/Retail-Sales-Dashboard-PowerBI/README.md

 5. **Revenue by Age Group**
    - Bar chart showcasing revenue segmented by age group, helping to identify which age demographics contribute most to overall revenue.

-6. **Geographic Demand**
-   - Map chart visualizing units sold by country, pinpointing regions with the highest demand for products.

 ## How to Use the Dashboard
 1. Clone or download the repository.